RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/AlterBBN__2__2_8cpp.md

   static std::vector<double> prev_ratioH(0., NNUC+1);
   static std::vector<double> prev_cov_ratioH(0., (NNUC+1)*(NNUC+1));

+  /// string set containing the name of all members of the AlterBBN relicparam structures that can currently
+  /// be set with GAMBIT.
+If you add a new model and need to pass a different option to AlterBBN add e.g. "neutron_lifetime"
-  std::set<std::string> known_relicparam_options = {"eta0", "Nnu", "dNnu", "neutron_lifetime", "err","failsafe"};
+  /// here and in the function fill_cosmomodel below to modify the lifetime of the neutron std::set<std::string> known_relicparam_options = {"eta0", "Nnu", "dNnu", "neutron_lifetime", "err","failsafe"};

-  void fill_cosmomodel(AlterBBN_2_2::relicparam * input_relicparam, map_str_dbl & AlterBBN_input)
+  /// Fill AlterBBN's relicparam with the entries from the AlterBBN_input void fill_cosmomodel(AlterBBN_2_2::relicparam * input_relicparam, map_str_dbl & AlterBBN_input)
   {
     // check that only options that are known to the interface, i.e. that they are one of the options